CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 #### INF.9.A5 Timely loss report [employee]

-Employees SHOULD immediately report to their institution if information, IT systems, or data carriers were lost or stolen.
+Employees SHOULD immediately report to their institution if information, IT systems or data media were lost or stolen.
 For this purpose, there should be clear reporting channels and contact persons within the institution.

 #### INF.9.A6 Disposal of confidential information [staff, building services]